Gary Klutt

 Gary T. Klutt (born August 14, 1992) is a Canadian professional stock car racing driver and a member of the 2016 NASCAR Next class.
 He is also the Host of the Gary Klutt Podcast.
-He currently competes Full- Time in the NASCAR Pinty's Series, driving the No. 59 Dodge Challenger for Legendary Motorcar Company.
-He also co-hosts the Canadian reality television show Legendary Motorcar with his father Peter.
-He has also raced in the NASCAR Gander Outdoors Truck Series.
+He currently competes part-time in the NASCAR Canada Series, driving the No. 59 Dodge Challenger for Legendary Motorcar Company.
+He also co-hosts the Canadian reality television show Legendary Motorcar with his father.
+In 2025, Klutt joined REV TV as an analyst for select Canada Series races.
+He has also raced in the NASCAR Cup Series and NASCAR Craftsman Truck Series.